 We bought the best of the best 3D printers currently available and conducted a thorough series of side-by-side tests to find the winners.
 The XYZ wasn't one of them.

 This printer earned a subpar 3 out of 10 in this test, primarily due to the fact that we only got a few prints out of it before breaking.
 This model also had the odd quirk of the rafts being impossible to remove.
-The Print Quality metric made up 40% of the entire score.

 The 3D Benchy in ABS seemed alright on the left side but showed plenty of imperfections and faults on the ride side.